My rating: 3 of 5 stars

 The novel’s themes, then, are time’s passage and human decline, both personal and political—and the question of whether wealth can make up for it.
 Without much of a story, though, Updike puts his style to the work of embodying these themes almost alone.
 As his admirers and detractors alike would observe, he covers the whole visible universe in language.
 Not a surface that meets Rabbit’s eye goes ungilded by Updike’s lush lexicon, and Rabbit, being l’homme moyen sensuel in a famously pornographic decade, spends a lot of time gazing on women’s bodies.
 Tolerance of this will vary from reader to reader.

 Updike, like it or not, descends from the tradition of Flaubert, Joyce, and Nabokov, which is, as Louis Menand observes, a secular version of the believer’s finding justification for the creation in its mundane splendors.
 But Updike, unlike his literary forebears, is a Christian, and Christ was harder on money-changers than he was even on those who lusted in their hearts.
 Rabbit Is Rich never quite settles its thesis on riches, or on whether it is satirizing its protagonists’ nouveau-riche pretensions or just portraying them neutrally.
-In its perhaps most famous scene, Rabbit invests in gold Krugerrands (to keep his money safe from inflation) and then has sex with his wife atop a pile of them:
+In its most famous scene, Rabbit invests in gold Krugerrands (to keep his money safe from inflation) and then has sex with his wife atop a pile of them:

 His underwear off, the overhead light still on, his prick up like a jutting piece of pink wreckage, he calms her into lying motionless and places a Krugerrand on each nipple, one on her navel, and a number on her pussy, enough to mask the hair with a triangle of unsteady coins overlapping like snake scales.
 If she laughs and her belly moves the whole construction will collapse.
 Kneeling at her hips, Harry holds a Krugerrand by the edge as if to insert it in a slot.

 Both the choice of currency, with its intimations of apartheid, and the grotesque exaggeration of the whole scenario suggest Flaubertian satire, as when Emma Bovary hears her lover’s romantic pleadings while the agricultural fair, with its pigs and manure and civic orations, goes on outside.
 But the satire here is less obvious than Flaubert’s, with his precise juxtaposition of discordant details; Updike gives us too many details to balance one against the other.
 We are swimming in the abundant coinage of his prose, but can’t establish exact values.
-If Updike’s attitudes toward gender and sex alienate younger generations, it is his stylistic abundance, often seemingly gratuitous, that repelled old-guard critics like Harold Bloom and James Wood.
+If Updike’s attitudes toward gender and sex alienate younger generations, it is his stylistic abundance, often seemingly gratuitous, that repelled two generations of old-guard critics from Harold Bloom to James Wood.

 I think Updike’s disinterest—which does not mean boredom, but lack of partisanship—is to the novel’s advantage.
 He lets us inhabit his characters’ multifarious lives without directing our attention or attitude.
 This means that his personae’s moral behavior, their political attitudes, their racial bigotry, their sexual fantasies, and more are recorded without censure.
 Such self-effacement is brave in a writer, because it respects readers enough to let them think for themselves, even if they decide the author is as vile as they may deem the characters.
 Updike, through his very withdrawal, wins the realist novel the honor of recording history in the moment.